 Limited Protection Against Liability

 The restricted liability protection that a medical corporation provides to its owners is one of the main advantages of incorporation (i.e. the shareholders).
-Because the corporation is a separate legal entity and is accountable for its own debts and liabilities, the owners’ personal assets (such as their houses, savings, and possessions) are typically shielded from creditors.
+Because the corporation is a separate legal entity and is accountable for its own debts and liabilities, the owner’s personal assets (such as their houses, savings, and possessions) are typically shielded from creditors.
 The nature of their employment exposes medical practitioners to the danger of being sued for medical malpractice or other liabilities, thus this is a crucial factor to take into account.

 Potential Tax Advantages

-Forming a medical corporation may also provide you tax advantages.
+Forming a medical corporation may also provide you with tax advantages.
 For instance, a corporation may be qualified for tax advantages or deductions that are not accessible to partnerships or single proprietors.
 A corporation can also elect to be taxed as either a “C corporation” or a “S corporation,” each of which has its own set of tax regulations and advantages.

 Capital Raising Potential